-- 1. Oppose the CHIS (Criminal Conduct) Bill without extensive amendment to protect the rights to protest, campaign, organise and report. - 2.
+- 1. Oppose the Covert Human Intelligence Sources (Criminal Conduct) Act, without extensive amendment, to protect rights to protest, campaign, organise and report. - 2.
 Call for the Undercover Policing Inquiry (UCPI) to be extended to Scotland and Northern Ireland. - 3.
 Call for the UCPI to undertake a fully transparent and truly public inquiry, providing disclosure to those whose rights have been violated by undercover operations and recommending legal changes to ensure this type of spying never happens again. - 4.
 Support the appointment of a panel of experts with understanding of the issues of institutional sexism and institutional racism to assist the Chair during the inquiry evidential stages. - 5.
 Profile the work of Police Spies Out Of Lives in members bulletins and newsletters. - 6.
 Publicise this motion to regional and national union structures and wherever possible within the labour movement.